llvm/llvm-project/clang/docs/analyzer/checkers.rst

 point into (or one past the end) the same array object is valid (for this purpose non-array variables are like arrays of size 1).
-This checker only searches for different memory objects at subtraction, but does not check if the array index is correct ( :ref:`alpha.security.ArrayBoundsV2 <alpha-security-ArrayBoundsV2>` checks the index to some extent).
+This checker only searches for different memory objects at subtraction, but does not check if the array index is correct.
 Furthermore, only cases are reported where stack-allocated objects are involved (no warnings on pointers to memory allocated by `malloc`).

 .. code-block:: c